tomascortes/super-hero-fight/README.md

 - the recalculation of stats it is done before the calculation of HP

+- In case of neutral heros, causing a tie at the moment of defining the alignment of the team, i say that the good heros will convince the neutral to be a good team.

 # TODO
 función suelo en formulas hp y stats